-As many of you know, I have a book coming out (The Courage Habit) with a traditional publisher: New Harbinger Publications.
+My first book, The Courage Habit came out with a traditional publisher: New Harbinger Publications.
 I had dreamed of inking a book deal for several years, and had even submitted my proposal a few times, but I wasn’t gaining any traction.
 Before I sent my proposal in to New Harbinger, I had a session with the genius Debbie Reber who helped me polish an existing proposal that I had already written.

 Write a Book Proposal That Sells